Guidance for Infection Control in Schools

 - More common in girls than boys

 - Most often found at the start of the school year

 If your child has lice, please do let the school know and we will be able to ask parents of other children in the class to do extra checks!
 Your child does not need to take any time off school for headlice but please do ensure you remove all lice and eggs before they attend.
 One of the easiest ways to do this is to generously apply conditioner to wet/damp hair and use one of the special 'nit combs' to carefully comb through sections of hair.
 Spare combs are available from the school office.

-Please find below links to 2 helpful leaflets for parents.
+Please find below links to helpful leaflets and information for parents.

 A useful leaflet from the British Association of Dermatologists (BAD)